FlipsideCrypto/sql_models/README.md

 We are now using DBT version 1.0 for this project.
 Follow the instructions below for your operating system to upgrade your local development environment.

 **MacOS**
-If you originally installed dbt using home brew, upgrade it using the below command
+If you originally installed dbt using homebrew, upgrade it using the below command
 ```
 brew update
 brew upgrade dbt-snowflake